 The Department may nominate applicants for Rackham Merit Fellowships, which provide slightly more generous financial support and an additional term of non-teaching fellowship during the dissertation writing period.
 The Merit program helps sustain the academic excellence and inclusiveness of the Michigan graduate community by offering financial assistance to students with diverse experiences, goals, and familial backgrounds.
-The Fellowship is open to newly admitted students who are U.S. citizens or permanent residents and satisfy one or more of the following criteria:
+The Fellowship is open to newly admitted students who are U.S. citizens, permanent residents, or undocumented students with Deferred Action for Childhood Arrival (DACA).

 Competitive multiyear fellowships from external sources (like the Ford, Javits, Mellon, and SSHRCC) may be supplemented to ensure levels of funding commensurate with Departmental norms.
 While students with such fellowships often do less than the average amount of teaching during their graduate careers, the Department requires at least four semesters of teaching (during the regular academic year) to ensure that students have adequate preparation for academic positions.